bovender/imapcli/README.md

 in the repository, but of course anyone on your system who has access to this file will be able to read the clear-text credentials.

+**Also, be aware that a clear-text password that is stored in an environment variable can be easily accessed by any other code running under your account.**

+For best security, *never* store your clear-text password anywhere.
+Use the `-P` (prompt) global option to have `imapcli` prompt you for the password.

 Alternative resources
 ---------------------